DarrenLevine/cppserdes/README.md

 * Custom formatter types, such as optional validation checks, attached right to a field.
 * Virtual fields, and pure virtual fields, allowing you to easily change formats at runtime.
 * Header only, and works with C++11 and greater.
-* "constexpr" support for C++14 or greater using bitcpy function.
+* "constexpr" support for C++14 or greater using bitcpy function (depends on compiler support).
 * Compiles with high warning levels (pedantic, Wall, etc.).

 ## Documentation